 GCX’s solution provides an initial compelling cost advantage over traditional ways to conduct cash transactions.
 However, GCX realizes that cost advantages are short-lived and do not provide long-term sustainable barriers to entry.
 As the first mover, GCX will set the de facto standard for inter-corporate financial exchange and banking services procurement.
 GCX will build the following barriers:

-Product leadership in core functions and useability: By consistently producing a robust, yet flexible product with features that increase efficiency while lowering transaction costs, GCX will provide its users with an easy to use platform that maintains its first mover advantage.
+Product leadership in core functions and usability: By consistently producing a robust, yet flexible product with features that increase efficiency while lowering transaction costs, GCX will provide its users with an easy to use platform that maintains its first mover advantage.
 The management of GCX, with its significant financial services industry experience, will continually push the envelope for introducing new features that will enhance user experience and increase switching costs.

 Ownership of the Treasurer/CFO desktop by creating a "sticky experience": GCX intends to "own" the Treasurer/CFO desktop by providing its users with all the critical information that they need at their fingertips.
 Users can personalize their own GCX page (similar to myYahoo!.com), and use collaboration tools to communicate with their international affiliates.